Underfloor Leaks: What you should know

 What are trace and access costs?

-Most buildings insurance policies includes trace and access cover, usually up to £5000, which can pay for the cost of a plumber to detect and locate, and reinstate any areas that have been opened up to get access.
+Most buildings insurance policies include trace and access cover as standard, usually up to £5000, which can pay for the cost of a plumber or specialist leak detector to identify that there is a leak, locate it, and reinstate any areas that have been opened up to get access to it.

-Or, to put it another way, to locate a leak that’s not obvious will require exploratory work.
 This could mean lifting floorboards, opening up a screed floor or knocking holes in walls.
-Anything that is damaged in the process of exposing the pipework and tracing the leak is considered a cost.
+Anything that is damaged in the process of exposing the pipework and tracing the leak is considered a cost that should be recoverable under the trace and access section.

 Don’t forget, any damage to your contents can be claimed for under your contents insurance.